JordanMicahBennett/Smart-Ai-Pothole-Detector------Powered-by-Tensorflow-TensorRT-on-Google-Colab-and-or-Jetson-Nano/jetson-nano-source-code/Readme.md

-# I. Instructions to run "jetson-nano-source-code" on Jetson nano neural computer
+# Instructions to run "jetson-nano-source-code" on Jetson nano neural computer

 1. Follow these instructions from [this Jetson Nano purchase and setup repository of mine](https://github.com/JordanMicahBennett/live_ai_object-detection-on-tiny-jetson-neural-nano-computer).